szaimen/Nextcloud-NAS-Guide/README.md

 ## Are there any preparations necessary before you can start?
 Yes, please make sure that you have all necessary Hardware requirements and please connect all necessary parts before continuing.
+And please don't forget the USB-stick!

 **For Intel NUC's, you need to put one SSD and one RAM latch into the device before continuing**